EddyLuten/bhreia.com/docs/deities/amalchi.md

 ## Followers

-The followers of Amalchi are known as the [Cult of Amalchi](../adventures/dauriels-mansion/organizations/cult-of-amalchi.md) and operate clandestinely.
+The followers of Amalchi are known as the [[amalchi-cult]] and operate clandestinely.
 They are trying to bring about balance to a world that they perceive to be unbalanced.
 See their page for details.

 ## Children